 After the Colombo city tour, which is the first activity on this Sri Lanka two week itinerary, you drive to Dambulla golden cave temple.
-Dambulla is in the dry zone of Sri Lanka and you feel the changing Fauna and weather as you get closer to the dry-zone.
+Dambulla is in the dry zone of Sri Lanka and you feel the changing Fauna and weather as you get closer to the dry zone.
 The journey from Colombo to Dambulla lasts around 4 hours but you will probably make a few more stops as you pass picturesque countryside.

-Afternoon hike to the Dambulla golden cave temple, Dambulla cave temple is a UNESCO world heritage site and one of the oldest Buddhist temples in the world, dating back to 1st century BC.
+Afternoon hike to the Dambulla golden cave temple, Dambulla cave temple is a UNESCO world heritage site and one of the oldest Buddhist temples in the world, dating back to the 1st century BC.
 After visiting the temple drive top the hotel which is about 10 km from the site.

 Day 3 of Sri Lanka itinerary 14 days: Morning Hike Sigiriya Rock afternoon Sigiriya village tour with cooking class